Creating Raster Information Product using Raster Analytics¶

 arcgis.raster.analytics module and includes functionality to summarize data, analyze patterns, images, terrain and manage data.
 This sample show the capabilities of imagery layers and raster analytics.

-Here we're searching for multispectral landsat imagery layer:
+Here we're getting the multispectral landsat imagery item:

 The code below cycles through and lists the Raster Functions published with the